Trackside Model Railroading™ Digital Magazine

 What is TSMRR?

 Trackside Model Railroading is a digital model railroad magazine, published monthly.
-Each month on the first, subscribers will get access to download the new magazine.
-All subscribers will get the Free Edition and paid users will get access to the Premium Editions that they have bought.
+Each month on the first, premium subscribers will get access to download the new magazine.
+All subscribers will get the Free Edition on the 20th of each month.
+Premium users will get access to download the Premium Editions that they have bought.

 Premium users get the choice to download all three versions of the magazine in a zipped file that is intended for desktop computers.
 The Zip file also includes two images that can be used for your computer desktop.
 We provide smaller versions of the magazine formatted for tablets and smart phones.
 The Mobile version is great if you are on a mobile data plan and need to conserve data.
 We recommend mobile users download the zip file from a local hot spot and store it on an storage device for long term access.